os-fpga/Virtual-FPGA-Lab/README.md

 // *vga_g - green signal
 // *vga_b - blue signal
 ```
-External and other peripherals can be instantiated uisng `m4+` macros.
+External and other peripherals can be instantiated using `m4+` macros.